 Physical Conditioning and Acclimatization

 Higher levels of physical fitness improve exercise tolerance and capacity in heat, but not as much as acclimatization.
-If possible, travelers should acclimatize before leaving by exercising at least 1 hour daily in the heat.
-If this is not possible before departing, exercise in heat during the first week of travel should be limited in intensity and duration (30- to 90-minute periods) with rest in between.
+If possible, travelers should acclimatize before leaving by exercising ≥1 hour daily in the heat.
+If this is not possible before departing, exercise during the first week of travel in a hot climate should be limited in intensity and duration.
 It is a good idea to conform to the local practice in most hot regions and avoid strenuous activity during the hottest part of the day.

 Clothing should be lightweight, loose, and light-colored to allow maximum air circulation for evaporation yet give protection from the sun.
 A wide-brimmed hat markedly reduces radiant heat exposure.

 During exertion, fluid intake improves performance and decreases the likelihood of illness.
 Reliance on thirst alone is not sufficient to prevent dehydration, bearing in mind the potential danger of hyponatremia.
 During mild to moderate exertion, electrolyte replacement offers no advantage over plain water.
 However, for those exercising many hours in heat, salt replacement is recommended.
 Eating salty snacks or lightly salting mealtime food or fluids is the most efficient way to replace salt losses.
 Salt tablets, when swallowed whole, may cause gastrointestinal irritation and vomiting, but 2 tablets can be dissolved in 1 L of water.
 Urine volume and color are readily available means to monitor fluid needs.